 The Saint Mary's University Research Ethics Board (REB) is a committee mandated to review and clear research proposals that involve human participants.
-The research proposal must meet the definition of “research” under the Tri-Council Policy Statement: Ethical Conduct for Research Involving Human Participants (TCPS 2) in order to be eligible for the review requirement otherwise would be considered exempt form the review requirement.
+The research proposal must meet the definition of “research” under the Tri-Council Policy Statement: Ethical Conduct for Research Involving Human Participants (TCPS 2) in order to be eligible for the review requirement otherwise may be considered exempt from the clearance requirement.
 The Board consists of faculty, staff and graduate student members as well as from members of the HRM community.

 In order to ensure that university research involving human participants is carried out in an ethical manner, the TCPS 2 requires that each university establish a Research Ethics Board (REB) to review and clear research involving humans.